 From C.H.
-Greenblatt, formerly a writer and storyboard artist on both Spongebob Squarepants and The Grim Adventures Of Billy And Mandy, comes this little crazy series inspired by food and Dr. Seuss.Set in Marzipan City, a odd place full of weird and wonderful creatures, and even weirder and more wonderful foods, the show tells the story of Chowder, a little fat lavender bear-cat-rabbit boy who is the apprentice of Mung Daal, chef and owner of his namesake catering company.
-Along with Shnitzel, the gigantic rock monster who works as a cleanernote Though Schnitzel is often there to help out Mung Daal with things that require someone other than Chowder to make, or to do things Mung himself is not strong enough to do and can only say "Radda" (though everyone still understands him), there's Truffles, Daal's fairy wife, they spend many crazy and wacky adventures together in the realm of cooking, while Chowder dreams of one day becoming a chef himself, though his eating habits might prove a problem...The series finale aired August 7, 2010.
+Greenblatt, formerly a writer and storyboard artist on both SpongeBob SquarePants and The Grim Adventures of Billy & Mandy, comes this little crazy series inspired by food and Dr. Seuss.Set in Marzipan City, an odd place full of weird and wonderful creatures, and even weirder and more wonderful foods, the show tells the story of Chowder, a little fat lavender bear-cat-rabbit boy who is the apprentice of Mung Daal, chef and owner of his namesake catering company.
+Along with Shnitzel, the gigantic rock monster who works as a cleanernote Though Schnitzel is often there to help out Mung Daal with things that require someone other than Chowder to make, or to do things Mung himself is not strong enough to do and can only say "Radda" (though everyone still understands him), and Truffles, Daal's fairy wife, they spend many crazy and wacky adventures together in the realm of cooking, while Chowder dreams of one day becoming a chef himself, though his eating habits might prove a problem...The series finale aired August 7, 2010.
 In it, Chowder holds a single note for twenty years.
 While he's singing, the characters around him are continuing with their lives without him there, and Chowder must find out how to become a master chef, and how to fix the people's lives which he has so heavily influenced.
 Everything in the show is resolved in this Grand Finale.
 Series creator C. H. Greenblatt guest stars as adult Chowder.The series returned through Cartoon Planet in 2012 as a part of Cartoon Network's 20th anniversary.
 As of March 2013, you can also find it on Netflix.Now with a recap and Shout Out page!

 Chowder provides examples of: